PetrPPetrov/beautiful-capi/doc/DescriptionSchema.md

       <a href="#theaderinclude">THeaderInclude</a>
     </td>
     <td>
-      Specifies a header to include from wrapper side
+      Specifies a header to include from the wrapper side
     </td>
   </tr>
   <tr>